 Laundry Piles

-Acrylic on cardboard, paper
+Acrylic on cardboard, paper, wood

-From left: 35 x 50 cm, 41 x 51 cm
+Bottom: 35 x 50 cm, 41 x 51 cm

 2022

-Acrylic on cardboard, paper
+Acrylic on cardboard, paper, wood

-From left: 35 x 50 cm, 41 x 51 cm
+Bottom: 35 x 50 cm, 41 x 51 cm

 2022

 I continued the laundry pile series in 2024, living alone again after having taken a long break to rest at my parents' house after completing my difficult college studies.
 The many meanings of the project don't change, but rather they are added like layers.
-This project is very dear to me and carries many important concepts about the particular time we live in, the specific time in my life, and the simple beauty, or balance, that I want people to notice.
+This collection is very dear to me and carries many important concepts about the particular time we live in, the specific time in my life, and the simple beauty, balance, that I want people to notice.